s-r-e-e-r-a-j/NetShift/README.md

 ```
 ## Stopping NetShift
 - **Infinite Mode:** Press `Ctrl+C` to stop.
-- **Fixed Rotations:** The script will automatically terminate after completing the specified number of cycles.
+- **Fixed Changes:** The script will automatically terminate after completing the specified number of cycles.

 ## uninstallation
 ```bash